neuronsimulator/nrn/neuron/general/classes/file.rst

         The "d" style is used for selecting a directory (in contrast to a file).
-        With the "d" style, three buttons are placed beneath the browser area with "Open" centered beneath the "Show", "Cancel" button pair.
+        With the "d" style, three buttons are placed beneath the browser area with :guilabel:`Open` centered beneath the :guilabel:`Show`, :guilabel:`Cancel` button pair.
-        The "Open" button must be pressed for the dialog to return the name of the directory.
-The "Show" button merely selects the highlighted browser entry and shows the relevant directory contents.
+        The :guilabel:`Open` button must be pressed for the dialog to return the name of the directory.
+The :guilabel:`Show` button merely selects the highlighted browser entry and shows the relevant directory contents.
 A returned directory
         string always has a final "/".